24.4. Assignments and other interests: Bankruptcy and winding up

 Example

-The effect of bankruptcy on the ownership of a patent was discussed by the Administrative Appeals Tribunal in Reilly v Commissioner of Patents (1996) 36 IPR 314.
+The effect of bankruptcy on the ownership of a patent was discussed by the Administrative Review Tribunal in Reilly v Commissioner of Patents (1996) 36 IPR 314.
 The discussion at paras 29–38 of that decision covers matters directly relevant to the Designs Act and should be referred to when dealing with bankruptcy in relation to design rights.

 Winding-up of companies